Zaneham/hals-lsp/README.md

 - **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - The British equivalent.
 Developed at the Royal Radar Establishment, Malvern, presumably whilst discussing the weather.
 Powers Tornado aircraft and, one assumes, runs perfectly well in drizzle.

-- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the D17B/D37C guidance computers in Minuteman ICBMs.
+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/minuteman-emu)** - An emulator for the D17B/D37C guidance computers in Minuteman ICBMs.
 Also goes to space, technically.
 Just the once.
 And rather more quickly.

+- **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
+For the other way of getting to space.
+No heat tiles required.
+No return trip either.

 ## Acknowledgements